stefanprodan/swarmprom/README.md

 TOKEN=<WEAVE-TOKEN> docker stack deploy -c weave-compose.yml weavemon
 ```

-This will deploy Prometheus with Weave Cortex as remote write.
-The local retention is set to 24h so even if your
+This will deploy Weave Scope and Prometheus with Weave Cortex as remote write.
-internet connection drops you'll not lose data as Prometheus will retry pushing data to Weave Cloud when the
+The local retention is set to 24h so even if your internet connection drops you'll not lose data
-connection is up again.
+as Prometheus will retry pushing data to Weave Cloud when the connection is up again.

 You can define alerts and notifications routes in Weave Cloud in the same way you would do with alert manager.